synnea/JCSC-website-1st-milestone/README.md

-# Milestone Project One: Japanese Culture Social Club
+# Japanese Culture Social Club

+Milestone Project: User-Centric Frontend Development - Code Institute

 Ever been interested in learning how to say more than "Konnichiwa"?
 Want to understand the philosophy behind tea ceremony?
 Do you think samurai swords look really cool?

 If you answered yes to any of these questions, the JSCS Berlin is there to serve your interests.

 We organize Japanese cultural events throughout the city of Berlin.
 Membership is free, and we offer a monthly meetup where you can come talk to like-minded people for absolutely free as well.
 Other club events, of which there are several each month, are charged individually.
 Sign-up is risk-free, and you only pay for the events you actually attend.
 Through our cooperation with our many Japanese partners, among them companies and artists, we help diversify our city and bring to it rich cultural content.